Mendeley is a citation management tool that helps you import citations from the web and plugs into Word to insert citations as you write.

 The Library subscribes to the Elsevier databases ScienceDirect and Scopus, which makes it easier to import citations from those collections.

-Citation management tools all come preset with many of the major styles (APA, MLA, Chicago, AMA, etc.) but Mendeley can also import new CSL files to format your citations in the style of whatever journal or publisher with whom you might be working.
+Citation management tools all come preset with many of the major styles (APA, MLA, Chicago, AMA, etc.) but Mendeley Cite can also import new CSL files to format your citations in the style of whatever journal or publisher with whom you might be working.